 Class Action Lawsuits: A Way of the Past

 Formerly, mesothelioma victims banded together in class action lawsuits.
 This is when large groups of people gather together to bring a lawsuit against a particular entity.
 Then, when a settlement is approved, the plaintiffs split it.

 Class action lawsuits prove difficult in many situations, however.
 For one thing, the plaintiffs can’t always agree, which can hold up the process and make it so no one gets paid.
-For another, victims may have different symptoms or life circumstances.
-Since the settlement is for everyone or no one, this can pose problems with resolving the case.
+For another, victims may have different mesothelioma symptoms or life circumstances.
+Since the mesothelioma asbestos settlement is for everyone or no one, this can pose problems with resolving the case.

 That’s not to say there are no options for class action lawsuits, however.
 Many states do have active class actions in specified areas, and you might be able to join one that is already in progress.
 In fact, most are “opt out,” which means if you qualify, you have to specifically say you don’t want to be a part of it, which is necessary if you want to bring a personal injury or wrongful death suit – oftentimes the better choice.

 A personal injury case is one in which you claim that the defendant had a right to protect you and did not, and as such, has caused harm for which they owe you compensation.

 As the American Bar Association explains, “Every tort claim, regardless of its basis, whether intentional, negligence or strict liability, has two basic issues—liability and damages.
 Was the defendant liable for the damages you sustained, and, if so, what is the nature and extent of your damages?
 If you can prove liability and damages, our system of justice will award you compensation for your loss.”

 Wrongful Death Lawsuits